elindalenback/Project1-band/README.md

 #### First-time User

-- As a first-time fan, I want to understand the musical journey of Rolling Echoes and discover the unique blend of country, indie rock, and singer-songwriter vibes that define the band's sound.
+- As a first-time user, I want to understand the musical journey of Rolling Echoes and discover the unique blend of country, indie rock, and singer-songwriter vibes that define the band's sound.
-- As a first-time fan, I want to navigate the band page intuitively, creating a positive and engaging experience as I explore the latest updates and music releases.
+- As a first-time user, I want to navigate the band page intuitively, creating a positive and engaging experience as I explore the latest updates and music releases.
-- As a first-time fan, I want to explore Rolling Echoes' content without the need to sign up or register, allowing me to get a feel for the band's style.
+- As a first-time user, I want to explore Rolling Echoes' content without the need to sign up or register, allowing me to get a feel for the band's style.

 #### Returning User

-- As a returning fan, I want to easily navigate to the latest music releases.
+- As a returning user, I want to easily navigate to the latest music releases.
-- As a returning fan, I want to discover upcoming tour dates and venues to plan my attendance at Rolling Echoes' live performances.
+- As a returning user, I want to discover upcoming tour dates and venues to plan my attendance at Rolling Echoes' live performances.

 #### Dedicated User

-- As a dedicated fan, I want to sign up for the Rolling Echoes newsletter to receive exclusive updates about new music, tour announcements, and behind-the-scenes content.
+- As a dedicated user, I want to sign up for the Rolling Echoes newsletter to receive exclusive updates about new music, tour announcements, and behind-the-scenes content.
-- As a dedicated fan, I want to contribute by sharing my experiences, suggesting ideas, and connecting with fellow fans in the Rolling Echoes community.
+- As a dedicated user, I want to contribute by sharing my experiences, suggesting ideas, and connecting with fellow fans in the Rolling Echoes community.

 ## Design